 need be, we can always justify it with the premise that if the ancients

 had had supermarket yeast, they'd have used it, too.
 Stop chuckling.

 Preparing and maintaining your sourdough bread starter is actually pretty simple and straightforward.
 Once started, you can keep the same batch going indefinitely.
-In fact, there are commercial sourdough bread makers, like Boudin's in San Francisco, left, who have been using the same sourdough starter for over a hundred and fifty years.
+In fact, there are commercial sourdough bread makers, like Boudin's in San Francisco, above, who have been using the same sourdough starter for over a hundred and fifty years.

 1 tablespoon fresh active dry yeast

 1 cup lukewarm water (105°-115°, no more)

 1 cup all-purpose flour